RichardLitt/low-resource-languages/README.md

   * [old-webapp](https://github.com/jrwdunham/old-webapp) Online Linguistic Database --- software for creating web applications to collaboratively document languages.http://www.onlinelinguisticdatabase.org
   * [panlex-tools](https://github.com/longnow/panlex-tools) This package contains scripts to transform lexical resources into a format suitable for importing into PanLex.
 Documentation may be found at http://dev.panlex.org/tools/
   * [pepper](https://github.com/korpling/pepper) Pepper is a pluggable, Java-based, open source converter framework for linguistic data.
+  * [poio-api](https://github.com/cidles/poio-api) Poio API is a free and open source Python library to access and search data from language documentation in your linguistic analysis workflow.
+It converts file formats like Elan’s EAF, Toolbox files, Typecraft XML and others into annotation graphs as defined in ISO 24612.
+Those graphs, for which we use an implementation called “Graph Annotation F… http://media.cidles.eu/poio/poio-api
   * [pyDelphin](https://github.com/goodmami/pydelphin) Python libraries for DELPH-IN (Friendly Fork)
   * [Rosetta Pangloss](https://code.google.com/p/rosetta-pangloss/source/checkout) The Rosetta Project's Pangloss system
   * [Salt](https://github.com/korpling/salt) A graph-based model to store and manipulate linguistic data.